British Association for Applied Linguistics,

 University of York

-The conference parallel sessions and exhibition will take place within the Exhibition Centre.
+The conference parallel sessions will take place within the Exhibition Centre and Spring Lane Building, located centrally on Heslington West.
+Exhibitors and Catering will be within the Exhibition Centre.
 The Exhibition Centre lies at the heart of the University, offering a lakeside setting, providing a unique venue which is just a short distance from the city of York.

 Accommodation will be available on campus at James College.